aelassas/servy/ROADMAP.md

 * [x] Export/import service configurations
 * [x] Add Help, Documentation, and Check for Updates menus
 * [x] Add package manager support (WinGet, Chocolatey) ([#9](https://github.com/aelassas/servy/issues/9))
+* [x] Add support for script or executable to run when the process fails to start
 * [ ] Servy Manager App for managing services installed by Servy
   * [x] Persist service configuration and track installed services in SQLite
   * [x] Provide a "shortcut" to open the Servy Configuration App for full edits